aslushnikov/ftree/README.md

 As you might already read, the tree is in the shape of the sun.

-- It starts from the first known ancestor from the center
+- It starts from the first known ancestor in the center
 - On the background of the ancestor is a map which represents the region from where was the ancestor
 - Male, female, child, deceased are in different colors
 - In addition to a name, the birth date and death date is displayed